MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Salesforce Marketing Cloud is the worst platform I ever used as a developer.md

 ## You will struggle to get a new job

-Finding a new job as a Salesforce Marketing Cloud Developer is a challenge, these are the numbers on Linkedin worldwide:
+Finding a new job as a Salesforce Marketing Cloud Developer is a challenge, these are the numbers of available jobs on Linkedin worldwide:

 !["You will struggle to get a new job"](/images/posts/salesforce-marketing-cloud-the-worst-platform-i-ever-used/linkedin-job-search-worldwide.png)
 {{< rawhtml >}}